superseriousbusiness/gotosocial/CONTRIBUTING.md

 Either way, once we've fixed the issue, we just start from the top of this list again.
 Version numbers are cheap.
 It's cheap to burn them.

-## Building releases and Docker containers
+## Building Docker containers

+For both of the below methods, you need to have [Docker buildx](https://docs.docker.com/buildx/working-with-buildx/) installed.

 ### With GoReleaser